mv1/djplugbot2/README.md

 - Rolls a dice number
 - Gives a fortune quote (Fun Quotes)
 - Flips coins (Fun Command)
+- Woot song when command is been given
+- Meh song when command is been given
+- Lock booth
+- Skips the current dj
+- unlocks booth

 More futures will be made.